This is the last of 4 blogs on QR codes and this blog’s focus is on digital QR code management. In the last blog on QR codes we focused on:

 We mentioned how important it is that the corporate IT infrastructure can support QR use cases.
 Why?
 Because there are so many ways the QR codes can be used to the benefit of an organization.
 But those different ways hook to different parts of IT.

-If the signage platform is web-based, then it can by nature more easily integrate with other IT infrastructure.
+If the signage platform is web-based, then it can by its nature more easily integrate with other IT infrastructure.
 Display5’s current integration capabilities are top-notch.
 And, the web-based architecture also enables the most powerful content control and distribution capabilities.
 In addition, it supports all the most popular content types.